trigg/Discover/usage.md

 ## Configuration

-Once running, you should see the Discover-Overlay logo in your system tray.
+Once running, you should see the Discover Overlay logo in your system tray.
 On desktop environments without a system tray you can instead type `discover-overlay --configure` into the terminal or make a shortcut icon to open it if you wish.

 ## Nothing shows up?